Fake Plastic Snow: Production

 Two names for this episode - "Fake Plastic Snow" and "Five Platinum Rings" were published on different web sites, but "Fake Plastic Snow" is the correct name.
 There were also conflicting errors on the details and at one point was supposed to be two episodes, but it also turned out to be false.

 Marc's last name, St. James, is revealed for the first time in this episode.
 However it was not known at the time whether St. James was his actual last name, since his mother, who would show up in episode 17, had a different last name, Weiner.
 Marc would later admit to Betty that it was his real name in the aforementioned episode, but it was deleted.

 Also, this episode had a deleted scene, but can be played on DVD version of Ugly Betty.
-This scene takes place right after the party was over, Amanda's ring has not drop, but Daniel admitted that he bought six engagement rings to Sofia, but will choose one of them.
-Amanda tells Daniel about the ring had no drop, which disappoints Daniel.
+This scene takes place right after the party was over, Amanda's ring has no drop, but Daniel admitted he bought six engagement rings to Sofia, but will choose one of them.
+Amanda tells Daniel about the ring having no drop, which disappoints Daniel.